eejahromi/EEJSelectMenu/swiftInstructions.md

 ![](screenshots/1.png)
 ![](screenshots/2.png)

 * In the `Save As` field enter your projects name followed by `-Bridging-Header.h`.
-(So for this example, the project name `EEJSelectMenuSwift` will need to be saved as 'EEJSelectMenuSwift-Bridging-Header.h')
+(So for this example, the project name `EEJSelectMenuSwift` will need to be saved as `EEJSelectMenuSwift-Bridging-Header.h`)

 ![](screenshots/3.png)